LSSTDESC/DC2-PostgreSQL/doc/assumptions.md

 ignores
 -------
-Each element is either a regular expression or a list.
-If a list, each entry in the child list is just a string, meant to be an exact match.
+Each element is a regular expression (which may be just a literal string).
-All column names in the source data which match either one of the regular expressions or the simple strings should be discarded.
+For each column name in the source data, see if it is a full match for any of the expressions.
+If so, discard it.

 symbols
 -------